FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### Node-RED Dashboard 2.0

+### Node-RED Dashboard 2.0

 Node-RED Dashboard 2.0 is actively working on enhancing its feature set.
 With extensive functionality already in place, the project also has ambitious plans to introduce more advanced features to better serve its users.
 You can track these developments on the [Node-RED Dashboard 2.0 GitHub project board](https://github.com/orgs/FlowFuse/projects/15/views/4), where ongoing and upcoming features are documented.

 !["Screenshot of the Node-RED Dashboard 2.0 GitHub project board"](./images/dashboard-2-project-plan.png ) _Screenshot of the Node-RED Dashboard 2.0 GitHub project board_

+Additionally, updates about new features and enhancements are also provided through social media, blogs, and the Node-RED forums, ensuring that users stay informed about the latest developments.

 ### UI-Builder

+### UI-Builder

 UI-Builder does not have a publicly accessible project roadmap or a dedicated planning board for future updates.
-While development continues, details about forthcoming features and enhancements are not as transparently communicated as with Node-RED Dashboard 2.0.
-Users may need to rely on community discussions and updates on the UI-Builder GitHub repository for the latest information.
+While development continues, details about forthcoming features and enhancements are regularly updated on the Node-RED Discourse forums by its author.
+However, having a project roadmap could provide users with a better understanding of upcoming features and planned improvements, making it easier to plan and adapt their projects accordingly.

 ## Summary Table